henryzhang11/LLM_scraper/README.md

 ## Features

 - **Automated Script Generation & Execution**
-  The `Scraper` class iteratively generates and refines Python scripts using a language model.
+  The `Scraper` class iteratively refines Python scripts using a language model.

 - **Quantized Language Model**
   Uses `Llama` with a pre-trained **Gemma-2-9B-IT** model to generate scripts and provide critiques.